ceculbe/stratolab.github.io/telemetry/esp32-heltec-tracker/c/lesson-2/README.md

     - then, the red LED should be on and the others off for 5 seconds.
     - these steps should repeat continuously.
     - if you wish, have the white LED represent a walk signal for pedestrians.
 When should this LED be on?

+### Bonus: Inputs
+As you may have guessed, the microcontroller's pins can be used as inputs as well as outputs.
+One easy input to experiemnt with is the user pushbutton built in to the Wireless Tracker board.
+This is the button closest to pin 18.
+The other button near the 5V pin resets the microcontroller.

+1. To use the user pushbutton, you will first configure it like you did for the LEDs:
+    - In the declaration section, add the line below because user pushbotton is on pin 0.
+    ``` #define USER_BTN 18 ```
+    - Inside the ```setup()``` section, add the line below to set the same pin to be an input.
+    ``` pinMode(USER_BTN, INPUT); ```

+2. Write code in the ```loop()``` section to check the value of the pushbutton and respond to it.
+One simple technique looks like this:
+    ```
+    if (digitalRead(USER_BTN)){
+      digitalWrite(BOARD_LED, HIGH);
+    } else {
+      digitalWrite(BOARD_LED, LOW);
+    }
+    ```

+3. Challenge: Some stop lights have crosswalk buttons where a pedestrian can interupt a green light to stop traffic and cross the street.
+Can you make the user pushbotton act like the crosswalk button?
+It would work something like this:
+    - normally, the green LED should be on and the other LEDs off.
+    - if the user presses the burron, the yellow LED should turn on and the others off for 1 second.Then, the red LED should be on and the others off for 5 seconds.
+The white LED should turn on with the red LED to show that pedestrians can cross.
+    - after these steps, the light should return to green until the user presses the button again.